Technische-Natuurkunde-HvA/inverted-pendulum-team-3/README.md

-# Brfief project description – Team 3
+# Brief project description – Team 3
-Brief project description
 Students from Applied Physics at the HvA in the Netherlands have build and stabilized a rotating inverted wheel pendulum.
 The team has stabilized the system by using an electric driven motor controlled by an Arduino microcontroller.
 The code for our system was partly given and we have added our own personal changes for the goals we wanted to reach this project.
 ---
 ## Folder explanations
-inverted-pendulum-national-team-3/
+- inverted-pendulum-national-team-3/
-├─ code/ # Arduino and Python code AND Measurement files (csv, dat, txt) ├─ feedback/ # Internal team/supervisor comments
+- code/ # Arduino and Python code AND Measurement files (csv, dat, txt)
+- feedback/ # Internal team/supervisor comments
-├─ progress/ # Weekly markdown reports (raw material) ├─ visuals/ # Photos, plots, diagrams, videos
+- progress/ # Weekly markdown reports (raw material)
+- visuals/ # Photos, plots, diagrams, videos
-├─ docs/ # Public webpage
+- docs/ # Public webpage
-│ └─ index.md # Public project documentation (for GitHub Pages)
+   - index.md # Public project documentation (for GitHub Pages)
-└─ README.md # Technical repo overview for GitHub users
+- README.md # Technical repo overview for GitHub users

 ## 1. Project Motivation AFMAKEN
 Inverted pendulums are very wildly used in society and an important factor in our daily life.
 It's a system that balances and uses control theory...

 ---
-## 2. System Overview LINK
+## 2. System Overview`of the mechanical and electrical setup LINK
-Our mechanical setup is designed by a partner institution from Portugal.
-They've designed a 3D printed pendulum holder wich fits the elctrical part of our setiup perfectly.
-We've designed our own flywheel with the use of Tinkercad and Autodesk Fusion 360 wich we've also 3D printed.
-Our electrical setup contains an JGA25-370 12V DC motor with an encoder with 24V.
-We've used AS5600 angle sensor wich measures the angle of our motor.
-Describe the mechanical and electronic setup.
+The mechanical setup is designed by a partner institution from Portugal.
+They've designed a 3D printed pendulum holder wich fits the elctrical part of our setup perfectly.
+The flywheel has been through a couple of different versions to filter out some faults in the design.
+The final product has been designed by the team with the use of Tinkercad and Autodesk Fusion 360 and has completed all the milestones that needed to be reached.
+The electrical setup contains an JGA25-370 12V DC motor with an encoder of 24V.
+We've used AS5600 angle sensor wich measures the angle of our motor. ...The data from the sensor is send back into our code...
 ![Experimental setup](../visuals/setup_photo.jpg)

 ---